GP-012 Design, redesign and development

 - Records.
 T-012-024 Software Candidate Release Phase 3 Checklist.
 This record corresponding of a Release Candidate package, ready to be verified by the Software Testing Team.

-- Deliveries
+- Outputs

 - Release Candidate Software package

-Software Verification phase 4
+Phase 4.
+Software Verification

 The Software Verification process starts with the review of a Release Candidate.